Ads2024/Ads2024/README.md

 # Hi there! 👋

 Welcome to my GitHub profile!
-I'm a passionate BI developer who loves building impactful software solutions.
+I'm a Data Analyst & Analytics Engineer who loves building impactful analytical solutions.
 I enjoy learning new technologies and collaborating on innovative projects.

 ---